YOU WOULDN’T have known it from the increasing panic over homelessness, but there was actual excitement over Mayor Charlie Hales’ “safe sleep policy.”

-While Hales offered assurances he “remains committed to the principles behind the Safe Sleep Guidelines,” it’s impossible to ignore a glaring distinction: Of a raft of new policies Hales has put in place in the face of the homeless crisis, this is the only one that’s getting the axe.
+While Hales offered assurances he “remains committed to the principles behind the Safe Sleep Guidelines,” it’s impossible to ignore a glaring distinction: Of a raft of new policies Hales put in place earlier in the year, this is the only one that’s getting the axe.

-The mayor is extending access to two shipping containers for day storage, and will continue to place dumpsters and portable toilets in areas frequented by homeless Portlanders, he says.
+The mayor is extending the life of two day-storage containers, and will continue to place dumpsters and portable toilets in areas frequented by homeless Portlanders, he says.
 He’ll modify, but continue, plans to establish more organized encampments around the city.
 And he’ll tweak a system that collects complaints about homelessness in one place.

 This isn’t out of the blue.
-Hales had recently told the Mercury the policy hadn’t worked out as he’d hoped.
-The mayor also says he’ll still prioritize enforcement in certain areas more than others, and will try to revamp the policy with experts’ input.
+Hales had told the Mercury in recent days the policy hadn’t worked out as he’d hoped.
+The mayor also says he’ll still prioritize enforcement in certain areas more than others.